-Also, it is possible to organize a combined championship not detailed in the present rules, e.g. Para-Ski or Para-Cross.
-This championship and its Special Rules must be approved by the CPC (1.1.4).
-It can also be jumped in any combination with the events given in (1.2.1.), but at least with one of them.
+It is possible to organize a combined championship that include events not detailed in these rules, for example Para-Ski or Para-Cross.
+This championship and its Rules must be approved by the CPC (1.1.4).
+At least one of the events listed in 1.2.1must be included in combination with the other event(s) at this Championship.